Professional Trek Service & Info

 * English speaking trekking and climbing guides available

-* Vegetarian, gluten free, dairy free and other special diet requests catered for
+* Vegetarian, gluten free, vegan and dairy free and other special diet requests catered for

 * Emergency Equipment